nepaul/awesome-web-development/README.md

 - <img src="https://img.shields.io/github/stars/cucumber/cucumber-js?style=social" height="16"> [Cucumber.js(BBD): Cucumber is a tool for running automated tests written in plain language.
 Because they're written in plain language, they can be read by anyone on your team.
 Because they can be read by anyone, you can use them to help improve communication, collaboration and trust on your team.](https://github.com/cucumber/cucumber-js)

   Cucumber.js is the JavaScript implementation of Cucumber and runs on the maintained Node.js versions.
+- [k6](https://github.com/grafana/k6): **A modern load testing tool for developers and testers in the DevOps era.** k6is **a modern load testing tool**, building on our years of experience in the load and performance testing industry.
+It provides a clean, approachable scripting API, local and cloud execution, and flexible configuration.

 ## CDN